Firefox in 2020: what's next for the feisty underdog?

 Testing the waters

-Canvassing opinion something Mozilla has found tricky in the past.
-In January 2019, the foundation closed Firefox Test Pilot – its program for trialling new features, gathering feedback, and seeing whether they were viable before deciding whether to integrate them into the browser.
+Canvassing opinion is something Mozilla has found tricky in the past.
+In January 2019, it closed Firefox Test Pilot – its program for trialling new features, gathering feedback, and seeing whether they were viable before deciding whether to integrate them into the browser.

 “Test Pilot was great,” said Camp.
 “I enjoyed it.
 I loved it.
 But it ended up being a biased sample.
 It was self-selecting, and the audiences that tended to pick up Test Pilot and use it ended up being audiences very similar to us as people.
 And so it didn't do as much to aid our intuition as we were hoping it would.